michalvankodev/ness-inter-poll/Architecture.md

 For our use case web socket service doesn't have a big business value while the requirements are not for being real-time poll/survey application.

+If needed we can also add server-side rendering for additional performance benefits and SEO.

 Description of the diagram:
 1. Client will download static assets from a static server / CDN
 2. Data transmission should go through Load balancer which should route request to the different services (on the same host)